-It may only seem like five minutes since the Washington Nationals wrapped up their maiden World Series in October 2019, but Major League Baseball (MLB) will be taking over screens across the country starting on Thursday, March 26, 2020.
+It may only seem like five minutes since the Washington Nationals wrapped up their maiden World Series in October 2019, but Major League Baseball (MLB) will be taking over screens across the country sometime this summer.

 The schedule for MLB Opening Day is as follows: